 Identifying a Need

-The Statistical Society of Canada (SSC) turned this thought to action.
+The Statistical Society of Canada (SSC) turned this realization into action.

 Setting a Plan in Motion

 Volunteer members from the SSC came together to work on the Development Committee.
 Interim reports were widely circulated and input from the community was gathered.
 The final report was approved at the 2012 Annual General Meeting of the SSC.
 Subsequently, the Board of Directors invested $50,000 for the start-up of CANSSI.